mtytel/vital/README.md

 ## Issues
-Report bugs (e.g.non-code and non-compiling issues) to https://forum.vital.audio
+Report bugs (e.g.non-code and non-compiling issues) to https://forum.vital.audio Feel free to report issues building Vital here but note that I'm not prioritizing them.

 ## Pull requests
 I will not take any pull requests.